-Raelene Boyle was inducted into The Sport Australia Hall of Fame in 1985 as an Athlete Member for her contribution to the sport of Athletics.
+Raelene Boyle AM MBE was inducted into the Sport Australia Hall of Fame in 1985 as an Athlete Member for her contribution to the sport of Athletics and was elevated as a Legend of Australian Sport 2017.

 Boyle won 14 individual Australian championships, taking out the 100m and 200m double in 1970, 1971, 1972, 1973, 1976 and 1977, and the 400m in 1980 and 1982.
 Throughout her career, Boyle set a number of Australian and Commonwealth records, and was a member of two world record breaking Australian relay teams.